-Extreme poverty is what catapults many Latin American children onto life on the streets.
+Extreme poverty is what catapults many children onto life on the streets.

-Poverty engenders exploitative environments.
+Poverty creates exploitative environments.
 It means that children are denied the chance to go to school, as parents oblige their young sons and daughters to go out to work to boost the household income.
 You don’t have to journey very far into Latin America’s cities to see child labour in full and flagrant swing.
-Stop your car at the traffic lights and a bunch of kids will appear from nowhere, clamouring to wash your windscreen or sell you some sweets.
+Stop your car at the traffic lights and children will appear from nowhere, clamouring to wash your windscreen or sell you some sweets.

 How have these children ended up in such desperate situations?

-Many of the children Casa Alianza helps have fled the extreme poverty they experienced at home, in the hope that fending for themselves on the streets will prove a better economic alternative.
+Many of the children Compass Children’s Charity helps support have fled the extreme poverty they experienced at home, in the hope that fending for themselves on the streets will prove a better economic alternative.
 They are always proven wrong.

 How you can help us change things

-Eradicating urban poverty in Latin America is a task that will take the commitment of national and local governments, and our programme partners on the ground are constantly pushing for planning policies and resource allocation that put children’s rights centre stage.
+Eradicating urban poverty in the world is a task that will take the commitment of national and local governments, and our programme partners on the ground are constantly pushing for planning policies and resource allocation that put children’s rights centre stage.

-By making a donation to Compass Children’s Charity, you will be contributing to a culture that nurtures each child’s talents and provides the opportunities for these to flourish, away from the impoverished reality of the streets.
+By making a donation to Compass Children’s Charity, you will be contributing to a network and charity that nurtures each child’s talents and provides the opportunities for them to flourish, away from the violent reality of the streets.

 Homeless, hungry, and often physically and sexually abused, young boys and girls turn to whatever substance can help alleviate the pain.
 The most common drugs are glue and crack (cocaine), with jars of glue particularly prevalent and easy to get hold of.

 One little jar, its contents inhaled frequently, will typically last a child a day.
 You can see the effects of glue immediately – children appear zoned out, lethargic, and after a few hours they will slump over on the street, incapable of telling you their name or age.
-This neurotoxic substance helps to take away the sensations of cold, hunger and pain, but it is also highly addictive and causes hallucinations as well as brain damage.
+This neurotoxic substance helps to take alleviate cold, hunger and pain, but it is also highly addictive and causes hallucinations as well as brain damage.